bamoe/bamoe-setup/docker-compose/README.md

 ## Container Images
 All published BAMOE images can be pulled directly from Quay.io.
 Here are the steps to follow:

+1. Navigate to the appropriate folder under `docker-compose`, for the BAMOE version you are installing, and then...
-1. To install the basic BAMOE services, use the supplied `docker-compose.yml` in the `docker-compose` folder:
+2. To install the basic BAMOE services, use the supplied `docker-compose.yml` in the `docker-compose` folder:

     ```bash
     docker compose up [optional]<service-name>